particle-iot/docs/src/content/rules-engine.md

 ## Introduction

-The Particle Rules Engine is a branded version of [Node-RED](https://nodered.org/), an open-source programming tool.
+The Particle Rules Engine is a branded version of [Node-RED](https://nodered.org/), an open-source visual programming tool.
 As it's open source, even though the rules engine itself has been discontinued, you can still use the underlying Node-RED project.

 ## Using a Cloud Service